 - Promoting use of non-motorised transport - if possible, encourage staff to walk, cycle or share lifts to go to work.

 For more information on how to minimise harm to the environment, read our Quick Guide on Environmental policies.

 How can I improve the environmental policy over time?

 Reviewing the policy regularly, in line with your business needs and regulatory requirements, ensures the policy is always up to date and consistent.
 Don't hesitate to get your staff involved in the reviewing and monitoring process, as this will raise their awareness and commitment towards environmental issues.

 How can employee awareness towards environmental issues be increased?

 All employees should get involved in the development and implementation of the environmental policy.
 Making your environmental policy accessible to everyone (eg on the business' website) raises staff awareness, and shows third parties how proactive your business is regarding environmental issues.
 Notice boards, staff meetings and intranet pages are also useful tools to communicate your environmental policy.

 Ask a lawyer for further advice on:

-- Employees based outside England and Wales
+- Employees based outside England, Wales or Scotland

 - Risk management measures, including environmental insurance